GSA/search-gov-website/about/updates/newsletters/index.md

 last_modified_at: September 14, 2022
 sidenav: about_us
 ---
-Read our monthly release notes to stay up to date on the latest features, fixes, and focuses of the Search team.
+Read our monthly newsletter to stay up to date on the latest announcements and advice from the Search team.
+The newsletter is sent via email to active users of Search.gov.

 {% include newsletters.html %}